1st Congress of the Communist Party (Bolsheviks) of Ukraine: General overview of the congress

 V. I. Lenin was elected honorary chairman of the congress.
-On the eve of the opening of the congress, he received a group of delegates, discussed with them the most important issues of the agenda, theses of the main reports and draft resolutions, gave advice on the party leadership of the revolutionary struggle of Ukrainian people, formation of the Communist Party of Ukraine.
-At the beginning of the work, the congress was warmly welcomed by representatives of the Social Democracy of Poland and Lithuania, German, Hungarian, Czechoslovak, Romanian, South Slavic and Bessarabian communist groups under the Central Committee of the RCP(b), as well as the head of the Federation of Foreign Groups under Central Committee of the RCP(b) Bela Kun.
+On the eve of the opening of the congress, he received a group of delegates, discussed with them the most important issues of the agenda, theses of the main reports and draft resolutions, and advised the party leadership on the revolutionary struggle of the Ukrainian people and the formation of the Communist Party of Ukraine.
+At the beginning of the work, the congress was warmly welcomed by representatives of the Social Democracy of the Kingdom of Poland and Lithuania, German, Hungarian, Czechoslovak, Romanian, South Slavic and Bessarabian communist groups under the Central Committee of the RCP(b), as well as the head of the Federation of Foreign Groups under the Central Committee of the RCP(b), Bela Kun.